nomis/dtee/README.md

 ## Limitations

-Splitting of standard output and standard error while retaining the order of output is performed using three local datagram sockets.
-It is not possible to do this with two pairs of stream sockets.
 Datagram sockets can only process writes as individual packets with a maximum packet size.
-Therefore, if the program being run attempts to [`write(2)`](http://man7.org/linux/man-pages/man2/write.2.html) more than this size in one call the write will fail and the message will be lost.
+Therefore, if the program being run attempts to [`write(2)`](http://man7.org/linux/man-pages/man2/write.2.html) more than this size in one call the write will fail and part of the output will be lost.

 This is not usually a problem because the default socket buffer size is usually much higher than the size programs typically write with.
 For safety, the socket